 Plant cucumbers with beans or corn since all three enjoy the same type of growing condition: rich soil and lots of moisture.
-Dill and nasturtiums are also excellent cucumber companions.
-Dill attracts beneficial insects while nasturtiums promotes growth and improves flavour.
+Brassicas (cabbage, broccoli, kale, etc.) dill, lettuce, onion, nasturtiums, peas, radish, and tomatoes are also excellent cucumber companions.
+Dill attracts beneficial insects while nasturtiums promote growth and improve flavour.

 |Nutrition||Fair source of vitamins and minerals.
 One large, unpeeled cucumber (10 - 12 oz) has about 45 calories.|

 |Harvesting||It is best to harvest cucumbers early in the morning while the fruit is still relatively cool.
 Don’t let the cucumber get too large or it may become bitter or pithy.
 Harvest cucumbers by cutting them from the vine with a sharp knife.|

 |Storing||Plunge cucumbers into cold water to chill them; then store them loosely in plastic bags in the refrigerator for up to three days.|

 This All-American Selections Winner produces good yields of 12” (30cm) long, seedless, bitter-free and burpless cucumbers.
 Sweet Success is a vigorous plant that sets crisp, flavourful fruit without pollination.
 Good disease resistance.